“He was a wise man who invented beer.” – Plato

 What, you didn’t expect all of these names to be serious attempts, did you?

-And now that I have likely challenged the tempers of the LSU faithful, I’ll attempt to regain some of it back by not only praising the school for introducing its own beer, but also recognizing its love, passion, creativity and appreciation for the game of beer pong:
+Now that I have likely challenged the tempers of the LSU faithful, I’ll attempt to regain some of it back.
+LSU deserves praise for introducing its own beer.
+It also deserves recognition for its love, passion, creativity and appreciation for the game of beer pong:

 Bravo, Tigers – I’m impressed.